Crisp and Co. Banner Image

 The law’s approach to finances in divorce and dissolution is that, whether agreed in private between the parties or ordered by the court, the resulting arrangements should be fair.

 A couple’s pensions will form part of their financial arrangement along with other assets such as the family home and savings.
-In some cases, it may be appropriate to each keep your own pension entitlements; however, in others – for example, where you have built up considerable pension entitlements but your partner has not – it may be fairer to transfer some of your entitlements to them or otherwise find a way to provide for them in their retirement.
+In some cases, it may be appropriate to each keep your own pension entitlements; however, in others – for example, where you have built up considerable pension entitlements, but your partner has not – it may be fairer to transfer some of your entitlements to them or otherwise find a way to provide for them in their retirement.

-How are pensions divided in divorce?
+How are pensions split in a divorce UK?

 There are a number of ways you can arrange and divide your pensions upon divorce or dissolution.
 The option you choose will depend on your individual circumstances and we can talk you through your options and provide insightful advice on which option sounds most appropriate for you.